Curious about things to do in the 6th arrondissement? You’ve come to the right place!

 In 1804, Pont des Arts became the first metal bridge in Paris.

 The nine-arch bridge spanning over the Seine has been referred to as the love lock bridge.
 Although no longer allowed, it is a lively bridge full of artists, musicians and people admiring one of the best views of the Eiffel Tower.
+If visiting Paris on a weekend getaway, make sure you spend one of your nights watching the sunset from this bridge.

 8. Peruse les Bouquinistes de la Seine

-You can’t help but notice the little green bouquinistes or booksellers along both sides of the Seine river.
+You can’t help but notice the little green bouquinistes or booksellers along both sides of the Seine River.
 These open-air bookshops are just one of the reasons why I love Paris!
 There’s nothing better than taking a leisurely stroll along the Seine to see if something catches your eye from rare books to artwork to vintage posters.

 Bouquinistes are open daily from morning to dusk, and each one (or a block) has specific days that they open.
 The ones in the 6th arr can be found from bridges Pont des Arts to Pont Neuf to Pont Saint Michel.